Elle-York/profile_refresh/profile_refresh_19-master/README.md

 # Indicator List :stuck_out_tongue_winking_eye:

-There are six domains within the Dementia Profile.
-Each domain contains a number of indicator scripts as listed below...

-Before doing any work, make sure that you have read all the notes on [Confluence - Dementia Profile Refresh](https://digitaltools.phe.org.uk/confluence/display/DIR/Dementia+Indicator+Refresh)

 ## 1. Prevalence (8):

 * There are 4 indicators produced at LA and CCG level = 8 PHOLIO sheets to produce